Tamworth girl 'excited' over first running blade prosthetic

 "She had to build up her strength and her muscles to allow her to have a blade sports leg.
 She had to grow a bit."

-Mrs Eldred added the new blade would enable Amelia to have "a better range of mobility" and help her "to improve her agility".
+Mrs Eldred added the new blade would enable Amelia to have a better range of mobility and help to improve her agility.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk